Back to Blog

 Use TACoS For:

-- Launch phase evaluation: Understanding whether heavy upfront ad spend is translating into organic growth
+• Launch phase evaluation: Understanding whether heavy upfront ad spend on a new book is translating into organic growth

-- Portfolio decisions: Deciding which products deserve more advertising investment based on their total revenue trajectory
+• Series and catalog decisions: Deciding which books in your series deserve more advertising investment based on their total revenue trajectory

-- Executive reporting: Communicating advertising ROI to stakeholders who care about the bottom line, not individual campaign metrics
+• Author platform reporting: Communicating advertising ROI to yourself (or your publishing partners) who care about the bottom line, not individual campaign metrics

 Setting Realistic TACoS Targets

-TACoS benchmarks vary significantly by category, product lifecycle, and competitive intensity.
+TACoS benchmarks vary significantly by genre, book lifecycle stage, and competitive intensity.
 Here are rough guidelines:

-- Growing products building organic presence: 10-20% TACoS
+• Growing books building organic presence: 10-20% TACoS

-- New launches in competitive categories: 20-35% TACoS (temporarily acceptable)
+• New releases in competitive genres: 20-35% TACoS (temporarily acceptable)

-The target should also reflect your margins.
-A supplement brand with 70% gross margins can tolerate a higher TACoS than an electronics seller with 25% margins.
+The target should also reflect your royalties.
+A romance author earning $4 per ebook sale can tolerate a higher TACoS than a nonfiction author with lower margins from a per-copy standpoint.
 Always anchor your targets to profitability, not arbitrary benchmarks.

 The Metrics Dashboard You Should Build